Abdul Karim (the Munshi): Household hostility

 In November 1888, Karim was given four months' leave to return to India, during which time he visited his father.
 Karim wrote to Victoria that his father, who was due to retire, had hopes of a pension and that his former employer, John Tyler, was angling for promotion.
 As a result, throughout the first six months of 1889, Victoria wrote to the Viceroy of India, Lord Lansdowne, demanding action on Waziruddin's pension and Tyler's promotion.
 The Viceroy was reluctant to pursue the issues because Waziruddin had told the local governor, Sir Auckland Colvin, that he desired only gratitude and also because Tyler had a reputation for tactless behaviour and bad-tempered remarks.

 Karim's swift rise began to create jealousy and discontent among the members of the Royal Household, who would normally never mingle socially with Indians below the rank of prince.
 The Queen expected them to welcome Karim, an Indian of ordinary origin, into their midst, but they were not willing to do so.
 Karim, for his part, expected to be treated as an equal.
 When Albert Edward, Prince of Wales (later Edward VII), hosted an entertainment for the Queen at his home in Sandringham on 26 April 1889, Karim found he had been allocated a seat with the servants.
 Feeling insulted, he retired to his room.
-The Queen took his part, stating that he should have been seated among the Household.
+The Queen took his side, stating that he should have been seated among the Household.
 When the Queen attended the Braemar Games in 1890, her son Prince Arthur, Duke of Connaught and Strathearn, approached the Queen's private secretary, Sir Henry Ponsonby, in outrage after he saw the Munshi among the gentry.
 Ponsonby suggested that as it was "by the Queen's order", the Duke should approach the Queen about it.
 "This entirely shut him up", noted Ponsonby.

 Victoria biographer Carolly Erickson described the situation:

 The rapid advancement and personal arrogance of the Munshi would inevitably have led to his unpopularity, but the fact of his race made all emotions run hotter against him.
 Racialism was a scourge of the age; it went hand in hand with belief in the appropriateness of Britain's global dominion.
 For a dark-skinned Indian to be put very nearly on a level with the queen's white servants was all but intolerable, for him to eat at the same table as them, to share in their daily lives was viewed as an outrage.
 Yet the queen was determined to impose harmony on her household.
 Race hatred was intolerable to her, and the "dear good Munshi" deserving of nothing but respect.